-Improving wellbeing was the theme of the Inquiry's third sitting.
-Members heard from Professor Paul Dolan, London School of Economics, on what we can learn from behavioural psychology about the role of events, and Amy Finch, Head of Policy and Impact at Spirit of 2012, who summarised lessons on increasing physical activity amongst the least active.
-Wellbeing was explored in all focus groups and polling.
-The Inquiry also reviewed event evaluations, strategies and case studies which highlighted the wellbeing impact of individual events.
-The Inquiry launch report (www.spiritof2012.org.uk/policy/inquiry-2022/reports/) explored the relationship between events and volunteering in detail.
+Over the past decade, improving wellbeing has Improving wellbeing was the theme of the Inquiry's become increasingly prevalent as a stated goal third sitting.
+Members heard from Professor Paul of event organisers and funders in the heritage, Dolan, London School of Economics, on what we culture and sports sectors.
+From the bidding stage, Coventry 2021 said they wanted to address public can learn from behavioural psychology about the role of events, and Amy Finch, Head of Policy and health as part of their City of Culture year, while the Impact at Spirit of 2012, who summarised lessons on Birmingham 2022 Commonwealth Games' impact increasing physical activity amongst the least active. programme included mental health awareness Wellbeing was explored in all focus groups and campaigns for volunteers, the paid workforce and polling.
+The Inquiry also reviewed event evaluations, construction workers.
+Heritage Lottery Fund lists strategies and case studies which highlighted the "people will have greater wellbeing" as one of its six priority outcomes; Arts Council England lists "health wellbeing impact of individual events.
+The Inquiry launch report (www.spiritof2012.org.uk/policy/ and wellbeing" as one of its six areas of focus, while inquiry-2022/reports/) explored the relationship Sport England is increasingly measuring changes between events and volunteering in detail. to emotional as well as physical wellbeing61.
+All three organisations are major funders of events.
+What Works Centre for Wellbeing has led the way in urging local and national governments to prioritise wellbeing and in increasing understanding of how leisure and participation can contribute to this62.